manuel-amberger/CSHARP-BLAZOR-Racecar-Dashboard/README.md

 🏎️ A school project featuring a real-time motorsport dashboard built with Blazor.
 Tracks 20 cars with live lap times, positions, speed, RPM, gears, telemetry charts, tyre simulation (pressure/temp), and immersive crash/podium overlays.

+> ⚠️ **Note on responsive Design:** This dashboard is custom-built and optimized exclusively for standard laptop and some desktop monitors to display the extensive telemetry grid.
+It is **not** designed for mobile devices, tablets, very small screens and some desktop monitors, where layout scaling may distort.

 ## Features

-- **20-Car Grid Selection:** Switch between 20 different drivers via an interactive dropdown menu to update the telemetry in real time.
+- **20-Car Grid Selection:** Switch between 20 different DTM drivers via an interactive dropdown menu to update the telemetry in real time.
 - **Live Positioning & Lap Times:** Automatically calculates live positions based on track progress and records detailed lap histories with color-coded time deltas.
 - **Dynamic Physics Simulation:** Simulates speed, engine RPM, and gears (1-8) based on track sections (straights vs. corners).
 - **Advanced Tyre Monitor:** Tracks pressure (psi) and temperature (°C) for each tyre individually, where optimal temperatures directly boost car performance.